Skip to content

 124

 The sweep stops at 8000 B (single Ethernet frame).
-Larger UDP datagrams fragment above the ~8972 B MTU payload; reassembly is all-or-nothing out of a shared per-namespace pool, so under multi-pair unpaced load delivery collapses (≈100% loss at 65507 B / 4 pairs).
-The wire itself is loss-free here; the loss is host-side socket-buffer and reassembly pressure.
+Larger UDP datagrams fragment above the ~8972 B MTU payload.
+Reassembly is all-or-nothing out of a shared per-namespace pool, so under multi-pair unpaced load delivery collapses (≈100% loss at 65507 B / 4 pairs).
+The wire itself is loss-free here.
+The loss is host-side socket-buffer and reassembly pressure.

 GPU workloads in the receive path

 A common question for a GPU-attached receiver is how much line rate it holds while the GPU also crunches the incoming data.
 The benchmarks accept --workload none|fft|gemm|gemm_fp16, exposed by run_spark_bench.sh as the WORKLOAD env var (recorded in the CSV post_process column); more workload kinds can be added to the same reusable component over time.
-The workload runs on the actual received packet data — every backend first assembles the burst's payloads into one contiguous GPU buffer (a sequence-number reorder on the out-of-order transports, an arrival-order gather on the in-order ones) and the compute consumes that buffer.
+The workload runs on the received packet data.
+Every backend first assembles the burst's payloads into one contiguous GPU buffer (a sequence-number reorder on the out-of-order transports, an arrival-order gather on the in-order ones) and the compute consumes that buffer.

 The reorder/gather step is per-backend (examples/bench_pipeline.{h,cu}), chosen to be representative for each transport: